How does the school assess the progress of pupils and what would they do if my child was falling behind?

 Where can I find information about the school approach to pupils with SEN?

-The school’s approach to pupils with SEN is documented in the school’s SEN policy.
-Further information can be found from the school’s latest Ofsted report.
-Links are provided below:
+The school’s approach to pupils with SEN is documented in the school’s SEND policy.
+Further information can be found from the school’s latest Ofsted report by clicking here

 Who is the person responsible for children with SEN?